kubeedge/examples/security-demo/README.md

 1\.
 Optimization for redundancies in configuration and scripts.

 2\.
-Automate build/release and remove binaries from the package.
+Test and support upstream\_bundle=false to prune rootCA at edge spire server.

 3\.
-Test and support upstream\_bundle=false to prune rootCA at edge spire server.
+Certificate rotation issue needs to be automated or changes may be required in spiffe helper for the dependency on keystore for ghostunnel.

 4\.
-Certificate rotation issue needs to be automated or changes may be required in spiffe helper for the dependency on keystore for ghostunnel.
+Auto-generate configurations (partially) based on environment information.

 5\.
-Auto-generate configurations (partially) based on environment information.
+Trusted cloud spire server for communication between edge spire agents, edge spire server, cloud spire agent and cloud spire server.

 6\.
-Trusted cloud spire server for communication between edge spire agents, edge spire server, cloud spire agent and cloud spire server.

-7\.
 Secure communication between event bus and internal mqtt server.